 Have you ever wondered what Pokémon you’d be were you to suddenly transform into one?
 Well, the Pokémon Mystery Dungeon: Rescue Team series makes you take a 20 question quiz to determine whether or not you'll be a Pikachu or something weird like a Skitty.
 Once you're transformed from a human to a Pokémon, you embark on a series of missions for clients, things like escorting or rescuing other Pokémon while exploring randomly generated dungeons.

 In previous titles, you’d have to accept whatever Pokémon you're transformed into but with this remake, you can just choose an entirely different Pokémon.
 These small quality-of-life changes make this remake worthwhile.
-The game also received a complete graphical overhaul and added things from the Pokémon canon, like Mega Evolutions, that have appeared in the years since it released.
+The game also received a complete graphical overhaul and added things from the Pokémon canon, like Mega Evolutions, that have appeared in the years since it was released.
 Pokémon Mystery Dungeon: Rescue Team DX will be a fun ride that should be on your radar.
 If you'd like a head-start, there's currently a demo available in the Nintendo eShop.
 All progress made in the demo will be transferred to the full game.

 Release Date — March 20, 2020